Accuracy of the Yee FDTD Scheme for Normal Incidence of Plane Waves on Dielectric and Magnetic Interfaces: Abstract

 \section{Abstract}

 { This paper analyzes the accuracy of the standard Yee finite-difference time-domain (FDTD) scheme for simulating normal incidence of harmonic plane waves on planar interfaces between lossless, linear, homogeneous, isotropic media.
+Unlike prior analyses limited to dielectric interfaces, we provide a unified treatment encompassing both dielectric and magnetic media.
 We consider two common FDTD interface models based on different staggered-grid placements of material parameters.
 For each, we derive discrete analogs of the Fresnel reflection and transmission coefficients by formulating effective boundary conditions that emerge from the Yee update equations.
 A key insight is that the staggered grid implicitly spreads the material discontinuity over a transition layer of one spatial step, leading to systematic deviations from exact theory.
 We quantify these errors via a transition-layer model and provide (i) qualitative criteria predicting the direction and nature of deviations, and (ii) rigorous error estimates for both weak and strong impedance contrasts.
-Finally, we examine the role of the Courant number in modulating these errors, revealing conditions under which numerical dispersion and interface discretization jointly influence accuracy. }
+Finally, we examine the role of the Courant number in modulating these errors, revealing conditions under which numerical dispersion and interface discretization jointly influence accuracy.
+This analysis provides quantitative error estimates that are directly applicable to simulation practice, offers a transition-layer interpretation that bridges classical FDTD with modern immersed-interface methods, and establishes benchmarks for validating structure-preserving discretizations of Maxwell's equations. }